jkarolonek-neducatio/hangman/README.md

 3. Enter the project folder and run `npm install` to install required dependencies.
 4. Run `npm start` to compile a development build, this will start a development server, it is available at `http://localhost:7700/`
 5. In order to compile a production build run `npm run build`, after compiling the build will be located in the `dist` folder inside the project folder.
-6. This project uses fetch to get data from an external json file, to see working production build after building you need to use a command-line server such as `https://github.com/dkarmalita/http-serve` to make it work in your browser.
+6. This project uses fetch to get data from an external json file, to see working production build after building you need to use a server.

 This project uses eslint, if you want to check the code run `npm run lint`, if there are any lint errors they will be displayed in the terminal.